 3. SPEAKERS AND SOUND QUALITY

 The soundcard requires an 8 ohm loudspeaker which is not included.
-A 4 ohm speaker can also be used but you may cause the soundcard to overheat and temporarily shut down if the volume is very high and the soundcard is in a confined space.
 Your choice of speaker is highly important because it determines the quality of the sound produced.
+A power output of at least one watt is recommended.